-Located in the state of Alabama, Florence is a medium-sized city with a population of 39,938 people.
+Florence is a mid-sized city located in the state of Alabama.
+The city has a population of 39,938 residents.
 The majority of Florence residents report their race to be White; this is followed by Black and Asian.
-Not a fan of sitting in traffic?
-One big advantage of living in Florence is the reasonable commute times to work.
-With an average one way commute time of 19 minutes, getting to work is faster than the national average of 26 minutes.
+If you are not a fan of long commutes, you will enjoy living in Florence.
+With average one way commute time of only 19 minutes, getting to and from work is a breeze compared to the national average of 26 minutes.

-There are many factors that go into deciding if an area is the right fit for your lifestyle.
-Certain “must haves” like low crime, great schools and nearby amenities are all at the top of most people's lists.
-But before even considering if those options are available, most people will need to know if the real estate in Florence is actually affordable.
+Florence real estate prices and overall affordability will play a huge role in determining if the area is the right fit for you.
+Of course there are probably some other items on your “wish list”, but even before they are considered, let’s take a look at the home prices and affordability in Florence.
 Median real estate prices in Florence come in at $126,000, which is 1.9% lower than the Alabama average.
 The home price to income ratio compares the median home prices to the median household income.
 In Florence, the home price to income ratio is 3.4, which is 17.2% higher than the Alabama average.

 |Average one way commute||19min||25min||26min|

 |Workers who walk||3.1%||1.1%||2.8%|